 Welcome to my site.
-I have spoken and been the been the keynote speaker for many conferences, including the ABA, ACC, ACFE, IIA, and IMA to name a few.
-I have designed customized training for the board, senior leadership, legal, compliance, internal audit, and others for some of the worlds largest organizations.
+I have spoken and been the keynote speaker for many conferences, including the ABA, ACC, ACFE, IIA, and IMA to name a few.
+I have designed customized training for the board, senior leadership, legal, compliance, internal audit, and others for some of the world’s largest organizations.

 “I have had the pleasure to hear Jonathan Marks speak on a number of occasions. …most recently at a Fraud conference sponsored by the Long Island Institute of Internal Audit.
 Jonathan gave a dynamic and engaging half day presentation on fraud in financial reporting.
 He engages his audience with his expertise and knowledge of risk management, fraud and internal audit.
 His ability to share his experiences in fraud investigations over the past thirty years coupled with his interactive approach with his audience made for a compelling and memorable presentation.”
 Chief Audit Executive